janwilmake/blog/2017/be-here-now-flow-zone-alignment-energy-levels-nothing-else-matters.md

 date: 2017-09-28
 modified_at: 2018-05-20
 tags: [productivity, mindfulness, focus, mvp, kitesurfing]
+description: Finding alignment with your environment to achieve flow state, balancing mental energy from coding with physical energy from kitesurfing to build an MVP.
 ---

 # My energy levels in Eat Code Kite Repeat: Being in alignment with your environment